xaviviro/refacer/README.md

 Refacer, a simple tool that allows you to create deepfakes with multiple faces with just one click!
 This project was inspired by [Roop](https://github.com/s0md3v/roop) and is powered by the excellent [Insightface](https://github.com/deepinsight/insightface).
 Refacer requires no training - just one photo and you're ready to go.

+:warning: Please, before using the code from this repository, make sure to read the [disclaimer](https://github.com/xaviviro/refacer/tree/main#disclaimer).

 ## Demonstration

 ![demonstration](demo.gif)